Airy Hill

-Airy Hill is a historic home located at Chestertown, Kent County, Maryland, United States.
+Airy Hill is a historic home located near Chestertown, Kent County, Maryland, United States.
 It is a two-section dwelling consisting of a 1 1/2-story frame wing and a two-story Federal-style brick house.
 The brick section was added in the early 1790s, together with a middle section that now connects the two.
 Also on the property is a brick smokehouse and an early-19th-century cemetery.

 Airy Hill was listed on the National Register of Historic Places in 1996.